 To identify whether or not you are eligible for BRCA testing, your GP needs to refer you to your local regional genetics service who will make an assessment based on their specific criteria (see Genetic testing for BRCA

-for more information on this study).
-Alternatively, it is possible to pay for a test privately, whether or not you have been affected by cancer.
-Details of private service providers can be found in the resources
+It is possible to pay for a test privately, whether or not you have been affected by cancer.
+Details of private service providers can be found in the resources section.
+We strongly recommend that you only consider a private testing service that provides pre and post-test genetic counselling.

 Not everyone who receives a cancer diagnosis will be automatically offered BRCA testing – it will be dependent on your cancer type, age and family history of cancer.
-If you have been diagnosed with breast, ovarian or prostate cancer and are Ashkenazi Jewish, you will usually meet the eligibility criteria, however it may be helpful to notify your oncologist of your Ashkenazi ancestry if they are unaware.
-If you do not meet the criteria for BRCA testing on the NHS, you may be eligible for testing through the Breast and Ovarian Cancer Susceptibility Study
+If you have been diagnosed with breast, or ovarian cancer or prostate cancer with a family history or breast/ovarian cancer and are Ashkenazi Jewish, you will usually meet the eligibility criteria, however it may be helpful to notify your oncologist of your Ashkenazi ancestry if they are unaware.
+If you are Ashkenazi Jewish and have breast cancer, or have High-grade non mucinous epithelial ovarian cancer at any age then you will be eligible for testing.

 Implications of BRCA Testing